HOME

 11:15-11:45 Xiaopeng Bai and Hui Wang.

-Syntactic-Semantic model for Defining and Subcategorizing for Attribute Noun Class
+Lexical Semantics-Syntax Model for Defining and Subcategorizing Attribute Noun Class

 11:45-12:15 Kingkarn Thepkanjana and Satoshi Uehara.